Do you have seasonal or year-round allergies and looking for a solid way to get relief?

-Like the HPA300 listed above, this one of the best air purifiers with HEPA filter is that it has a 300 CADR rating which is exactly what an allergy sufferer needs.
+Like the HPA300 listed above, this is another one of the best air purifiers with HEPA filter because is that it has a 300 CADR rating which is exactly what an allergy sufferer needs.

-However, the only downside to this machine is that it can only exchange the air 2X per hour in a room up to 1,100 sq. ft.
+As for ACH rating, this model exchanges the air 2X per hour in a room up to 1,100 square feet.
 But, if you choose to place it in a room that’s smaller than that size, the air exchange rate will go up.